dajensen/graycolor/README.md

         "@tensorflow/tfjs-node"
     to be this instead:
         "@tensorflow/tfjs-node-gpu"

+    Then also go to src/train.js and change this import: import '@tensorflow/tfjs-node';
+    to be
+        import '@tensorflow/tfjs-node-gpu';

 2. Run "npm install" to get all of your dependencies downloaded and installed in the node-modules directory